 Bonus: The Art Cafe has a lovely bar in the back of the restaurant with a pleasant atmosphere.
 This was our first time ever seeing or knowing that the bar was there.

-What Needs Improvement: The French onion soup needs some flavor, salt, and depth.
+What Needs Improvement: Art Cafe’s French Onion Soup needs some flavor, salt, and depth.
 It is just lacking any real taste at all outside of the cheese topping the soup.
 The soup takes a long time to prepare and is not worth the wait or price.

 Total Check Before Tip: $70 (included bottle of wine)